untwisted/untwisted/BOOK.md

 ### Terminator Split

-The 'Terminator' split is a handle that is processed on the LOAD event.
+The Terminator split is a handle that is processed on the LOAD event.
 It accumulates data that is carried with the LOAD event until a specific token appears.
 When the specified token appears in the data then it splits all the data that was accumulated into a list of chunks and it spawns the event Terminator.FOUND sequentially with each one of the chunks.